Color television: Cuba

-Cuba in 1958 became the second country in the world to introduce color television broadcasting, with Havana's Channel 12 using the American NTSC standard and technology patented by RCA.
-But the color transmissions ended when broadcasting stations were seized in the Cuban Revolution in 1959, and did not return until 1975, using equipment acquired from Japan's NEC Corporation, and SECAM equipment from the Soviet Union, adapted for the American NTSC standard.
+Cuba in 1958 became the second country in the world to introduce color television broadcasting, with Havana's Telecolor Channel 12 and Television Nacional channel 4 using the American NTSC standard and technology patented by RCA.
+But the color transmissions ended when broadcasting stations were seized in 1960, and did not return until 1975, using equipment acquired from Japan's NEC Corporation, and SECAM equipment from the Soviet Union, adapted for the American NTSC standard.

 Mexico

 Guillermo González Camarena independently invented and developed a field-sequential tricolor disk system in Mexico in the late 1930s, for which he requested a patent in Mexico on 19 August 1940, and in the United States in 1941.
 González Camarena produced his color television system in his Gon-Cam laboratory for the Mexican market and exported it to the Columbia College of Chicago, which regarded it as the best system in the world.
 Goldmark had actually applied for a patent for the same field-sequential tricolor system in the US on 7 September 1940, while González Camarena had made his Mexican filing 19 days before, on 19 August.

 On 31 August 1946, González Camarena sent his first color transmission from his lab in the offices of the Mexican League of Radio Experiments at Lucerna St. No. 1, in Mexico City.
 The video signal was transmitted at a frequency of 115 MHz and the audio in the 40-metre band.
 He obtained authorization to make the first publicly announced color broadcast in Mexico, on 8 February 1964, of the program Paraíso Infantil on Mexico City's XHGC-TV, using the NTSC system that had by now been adopted as the standard for color programming.

 González Camarena also invented the "simplified Mexican color TV system" as a much simpler and cheaper alternative to the NTSC system.
 Due to its simplicity, NASA used a modified version of the system in its Voyager mission of 1979, to take pictures and video of Jupiter.